 Multitasking is an important skill to have as a babysitter.
 The more kids they'll be watching, the more important it is.

-Your babysitter should be engaging with your kids and have plenty of suggestions for games and craft activities that they could do together.
+Your babysitter should be engaging with your children and have plenty of suggestions for games and craft activities that they could do together.

 Both of these give real examples of how your babysitter would discipline your child.

 31. Under what circumstances would you call me?

 There's a balance you're looking for here.
 A babysitter shouldn't be interrupting you with basic questions multiple times while you're out, but you don't want them to be too nervous to call for something serious either.

 32. If you can't get ahold of me, who would you reach out to for help?